construction submittal process feature image

 Construction submittals are essential documentation, allowing the project stakeholders to confirm that the right components are approved for installation where they are supposed to go.

-These submittals are commonly prepared by either the contractor or subcontractor.
-Construction submittals can include multiple elements.
-Submittals often contain data, samples, shop drawings, production specifications, and other written and physical information that will help engineers, designers, and architects to ensure that appropriate materials are used for new constructions.
+Either the contractor or subcontractor prepares the submittals.
+Construction submittals can include multiple elements, and they often contain data, samples, shop drawings, production specifications, and other written and physical information that will help engineers, designers, and architects to ensure that appropriate materials are used for new constructions.

 It is critical to manage construction submittals properly because it determines how well your proposed timeline will run, the details of your budget, and the accuracy of the final product.
 This is where the review process comes in.

-As stated earlier, submittals are a mixture of many things.
-So, it’s not always easy to classify them into set types.
+It’s not always easy to classify submittals into set types.
 But to simplify the ordeal, we generally accept that there are four types of submittals.

 The product & materials data include information about the products purchased to be used for the work.
 They can be further classified into three types.